LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ``` csharp
 	void InvalidateScreenPosition(Func<Vector3, Vector2> worldToScreenPoint);
 ```
-We expect the camera to changes, so we need a way to notify the selectable to update it screenspace position.
+We expect the camera to changes, so we need a way to notify the selectable to update it screen-space position.
 ``` csharp
 	void OnSelected();
 	void OnDeselected();